 6. Update Samsung to the Latest Android Version

-Next, you’re going to update your Samsung to the latest Android version.
+Next, you’ll update your Samsung to the latest Android version.
 Outdated software can cause all sorts of problems, which could be the culprit of your camera security issue.

 Follow the steps below to update your Samsung phone.
-Keep in mind these steps might be slightly different depending on your Android phone model.
+Remember, these steps might differ slightly depending on your Android phone model.

 7. Reset the Camera App